Deciding Among Offers from Multiple Schools

 - Review the terms of any scholarships offered.
 Is it renewable?
-Are there contingencies on the renewal such as maintaining a high GPA, demonstrating similar financial need in subsequent years?
+Are there contingencies on the renewal such as maintaining a high GPA or demonstrating similar financial need in subsequent years?
 Will meeting any criteria be of concern?

-- Most financial aid award packages will include some student loans.
+- Compare loan terms.
+Most financial aid award packages will include some student loans.
 Which loan programs are offered?
 What are the interest rates?
 Are the rates variable or fixed?
 What fees are assessed?
 What repayment options are available, including loan forgiveness?